johndimm/headliners-and-sidemen/README.md

 # What is it?

 This is research tool for students, critics, collectors, and consumers.

 A movie, TV series, or audio recording is a project that brings together a team of artists.
 It is a point in time when their careers intersect.

-This interface uses projects and team member's careers to show the neighborhood around a project.
+We can use this structure to define the neighborhood around a project.

-> The **<i>neighborhood</i>** around a project consists of each team member's previous and next project.
+> The **<i>neighborhood</i>** around a project consists of each team member's previous and next projects.

-By clicking on the before and after projects in the left and right columns, you can follow an artist's career.
+The interface presents this neighborhood, and lets you click the before and after projects in the left and right columns to follow an artist's career.

 # Why?

 Personalized recommendations and "more like this" lists show you what is popular among people like you, since they are derived from the behavior of crowds.
+It works well for recent releases where there is lots of data.
+If nobody saw X, there's no crowd-sourced data about it, and it is invisible to recommendations.

+Curated lists are small and search takes more energy than you want to spend on entertainment.

 Here, the connections are entirely objective.
 Projects are linked by the co-occurrence of artists.
 Popularity is not involved.
+It doesn't matter what the rest of the world thinks.

-The result is that you can easily follow a chain of links and find yourself in a sub-basement of IMDb.
+The result is that you can easily follow a chain of links and find yourself in the sub-basement of IMDb.

-If you like things other people don't, this is for you.
+>If you like things other people don't, this is for you.

 # Music

 A few days before recording for Ben Webster's album, Art Farmer played trumpet for Michel Legrand.
 A month later he played on Cannonball Adderly's album "alabama/africa".
+He is a headliner on many albums, a sideman on these three.

 [![release group](public/headliners-and-sidemen-release-group.png)](https://headliners-and-sidemen.herokuapp.com/release_group/276870)